CircleOfNice/CoreWorker/README.md

 ```

 # Usage
-If you just want to wait until some ready condition is reached, create a process with your desired command and a requirement for getting ready.
-The condition is used to filter incoming data from stdout/stderr until it is triggered.
+If you just want to wait until some ready condition is reached, create a process with your desired command and your requirement for the ready state of the process.
+The condition is used to filter incoming data from ```instance.stdout/instance.stderr``` until it is triggered.
 In this case the process is in it's ready state, which can be reached in three different ways:
   1. The ```condition``` is a string and the output contains this string
   2. The ```condition``` is a regular expression and the output is a match
   3. The ```condition``` is a function, takes the output and returns ```true```

-You can now await the ready-state with a specified timeout.
+You can now await the ready state with a timeout:
 ```js
 import { process } from "core-worker";

 const result = await process("your command", "condition").ready(1000);
 ```

 Shown in the example below, you can wait until your process has finished.
 This time a condition does not need to be set, unless you want to wait until the process is ready, too.
-Afterwards the finished state is awaitable with or without a specified timeout.
+Afterwards the finished state is awaitable with or without a specified timeout:
 ```js
 import { process } from "core-worker";